About Our Nonprofit Practice

 Prior to launching her consultancy, Tess served as Vice President for Cultural Affairs and Development at the Americas Society and Council of the Americas, Director of Development at the Whitney Museum of American Art, and Associate Director of Individual Giving at Lincoln Center for the Performing Arts, Inc. Her fundraising operations were ranked Top 10 by the Association of American Art Museum Directors in a survey of 200+ museums.
 Her gala benefits ranked 1st in net revenue and Top 10 in style by Bizbash Magazine.
 She has provided fundraising commentary to The New York Times and Bloomberg, and served as a technical reviewer of industry publications, such as The Complete Idiot’s Guide to Grant Writing.

 On a personal note, Tess is an advocate for the arts and a champion of free expression.
-With a Masters in Literature from Rutgers University, Tess O’Dwyer is a member of Phi Beta Kappa, Phi Sigma Iota, Red Pine Honor Society, and the Salmagundi Club.
-Winner of the Columbia University Translation Center Award, she has edited and translated literary masterpieces from the Spanish, including the contemporary Caribbean classics EMPIRE OF DREAMS (Yale University Press) and YO-YO BOING!
-(AmazonCrossing) by Giannina Braschi and the 19th century Social Realist novel MARTIN RIVAS by Alberto Blest Gana (Oxford University Press).
-She is proud to serve on the Boards of Harvard University’s Cultural Agents Initiative, The Evergreen Review, and PEN American Center, and Academy of American Poets.
+With a Masters in English from Rutgers University, she was co-editor of Review: Literature and Arts of the Americas and winner of the Columbia University Translation Center Award.
+She has translated literary classics from the Spanish, including Empire of Dreams (Yale University Press) and Yo-Yo Boing!
+(AmazonCrossing) by Giannina Braschi and Martin Rivas by Alberto Blest Gana (Oxford University Press).
+She is proud of her board service to Harvard University’s Cultural Agents Initiative, The Evergreen Review, Ars Interpres Stockholm, PEN American Center, and Academy of American Poets.